 - Molasses paste

-The recipe for the dough is a family heirloom; my great-aunt taught me how to do it; she was in charge of our family’s famous Thousand Layer Cake.
+The dough recipe is a family heirloom; my great-aunt taught me how to do it.
+She was also in charge of our family’s famous Thousand Layer Cake.

-When I’m craving but without time, I stick two water crackers with manjar, and I imagine I’m eating alfajores, a classic from college.
+When I crave them but have no time, I stick two water crackers with dulce de leche and imagine I’m eating alfajores, a classic from college.
+Our poor man alfajores if you wish.

 What are Alfajores made of and filled with?

-Great question and it depends.
-Alfajores is a cookie filled with something, and like many recipes introduced by the Spaniards, with time, they have gotten different variations throughout Latinoamerica.
+Great question, and it depends.
+Alfajores are cookies filled with something, and like many recipes introduced by the Spaniards, they have gotten different variations throughout Latin America with time.

 They are most popular in South America, especially in Chile, Peru, and Argentina.